 If you want to someday sell your business, the EBITA will be an extremely important element because you’re likely to be paid a multiplier based on that one measure.
 For instance, if you profit $100,000 per year, and your agreed upon multiplier is 4.5, then you’re looking at a selling price of $450,000.
-Earnings of $150,000 would bring you $675,000 and earnings of just $200,000 would bring $900,000.
-So, if you are planning to retire, a little planning can make a BIG difference in your lifestyle later.
+Earnings of $150,000 could bring you $675,000. $200,000 would bring $900,000.
+So, if you are planning to retire, a little planning now can make a BIG difference in your lifestyle later.

 Without the proper insurance coverage, one single incident or injury could bring your business to a sudden stop in a single day.
 Done.
 Over.
 Luckily, with a little planning, this doesn’t have to be the case for anyone.
-John Ballinger, a nationally recognized Risk Management Advisor, and a founding partner at Part Time Business Partners, says “Many business owners dismiss the idea of a good plan in the case of their demise because “they won’t be here”.
-But without a plan, you’re exposing those left behind, your family, your employees and their families, your investors, your vendors and your customers to possible financial hardships and unnecessary stress.
+John Ballinger, a nationally recognized Risk Management Advisor, and a founding partner at Part Time Business Partners, says this: “Many business owners dismiss the idea of a good plan in the case of their demise because “they won’t be here”.
+Without a plan, you’re exposing those left behind, your family, employees and their families, investors, vendors and your customers to possible financial hardships and unnecessary stress.
 A probate situation will take about two years, costing your family 10s of thousands of dollars more than a succession plan would have cost to develop in the first place”.

 Have prepared leadership to take over if it becomes necessary.
 If you get sick, you’ll need someone who’s prepared to lead your employees.
 Someone with the same culture and the same long-term goals and objectives.
 This can also allow you to take those well-deserved but never taken vacations you’ve dreamed about.
 Investing in personnel development for your staff is a key part of succession planning and takes time to develop.
 Time you may not have if you wait until you need someone to take over.